meraymond2/cljls/cljls/README.md

 To Do
 1. ~print out files in current dir, for now just one per line~
-2. use default sort, alphabetical, dirs first
+2. ~use default sort, alphabetical, dirs first~
-3. print with correct colours
+3. ~print with correct colours~ mostly done, except for obscure file types
 4. change default print to columns (figure out how to determine columns)
 5. implement arg parsing, only flags
 6. implement each option